cockroachdb/docs/v21.1/movr-flask-database.md

 ## Multi-region in CockroachDB

 A distributed CockroachDB deployment consists of multiple, regional instances of CockroachDB that communicate as a single, logical entity.
-In [CockroachDB terminology](architecture/overview.html#terms), each instance is referred to as a *node*.
-The entity comprised by the nodes is referred to as a *cluster*.
+In [CockroachDB terminology](architecture/overview.html#terms), each instance is called a *node*.
+Together, the nodes form a *cluster*.

 To keep track of geographic information about nodes in a cluster, CockroachDB uses [*cluster regions*](multiregion-overview.html#cluster-regions), [*database regions*](multiregion-overview.html#database-regions), and [*table localities*](multiregion-overview.html#table-locality).